aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 ### Quiz

-On your own you can implement simple multiple choice quiz using the quiz functionality.
+Outside of the workshop you can implement simple multiple choice quiz using the quiz functionality.
 See the [Questionnaire Blog Post.](https://aws.amazon.com/blogs/machine-learning/create-a-questionnaire-bot-with-amazon-lex-and-amazon-alexa/ "Quiz")

 ### Guided navigation

-On your own can implement a tour / guided navigation.
+Outside of the workshopu you can implement a tour / guided navigation.
 See the [Guided navigation Blog Post.](https://aws.amazon.com/blogs/machine-learning/creating-virtual-guided-navigation-using-a-question-and-answer-bot-with-amazon-lex-and-amazon-alexa/ "Guided")

 ### Checkpoint: